Jegp/jepedersen.dk/content/en/posts/_index.md

   </video>
 </a>

-  A kajak paddler from the <a href="https://www.crcv.ucf.edu/data/UCF101.php">UCF-101</a> viewed under different spatial receptive fields (top) and compared to different temporal receptive fields (bottom).
+  A kayak paddler from the <a href="https://www.crcv.ucf.edu/data/UCF101.php">UCF-101</a> viewed under different spatial receptive fields (top) and compared to different temporal receptive fields (bottom).
   The spatial and temporal receptive fields provide fascinating geometric insights and can be fully implemented with neurons, providing a cheap and efficient way to process [event-based camera data](https://en.wikipedia.org/wiki/Event_camera).
   Read more about spatio-temporal receptive fields on [our website](https://jegp.github.io/nrf/).